jjivany/wincurl/README.md

     python main.py

-📱 Android Build
+📱 Android Build:

 This project is configured for automated Android deployment via GitHub Actions, when they work.

     Download the build12 .apk file from the repo.
 Build 13 will have better Android performance.

-🤝 Contributing
+🤝 Contributing:

 Contributions are welcome!
 Please open an issue or submit a pull request if you'd like to improve the physics engine or add new features.